Axia NetMedia: Singapore - SingTel joint venture in OpenNet

 The OpenNet consortium (consisting of Axia NetMedia (30%), Singapore Telecommunications/SingTel (30%), Singapore Press Holdings (25%) and Singapore Power Telemedia (15%)) were awarded Singapore's National Broadband Network passive network tender on September 26, 2008.
 OpenNet will directly own the fibre links of the proposal, which will reach 60% of the population by 2010 and 95% by 2012, and OpenNet will assume universal service obligations after 2013.

 Their proposal creates an open access network with 4 distinct layers of ownership, to separate competitive interests from monopoly aspects of the network.
 SingTel (the national incumbent) will transfer existing ducts, manholes and exchanges to be used for the NBN into an independent asset company by mid-2011 and sell down its stake in that entity by 2014.
 The fibre will belong to OpenNet.
 The electronics will be offered to "operating companies" (Opco licensees) who will operate the electronics—Layers 2 and 3— of the network - and the operating companies will resell to retail providers.

 Australia - National Broadband Network

 Axia NetMedia submitted a bid to build Australia's National Broadband Network (NBN).
-The NBN request for proposal involved the design and operation of an open access nationwide network delivering speeds of 12Mbit/s or higher to 98% of Australia's population.
+The NBN request for proposal involved the design and operation of an open access nationwide network delivering speeds of 12 Mbit/s or higher to 98% of Australia's population.
 The RFP was terminated by the Australian government on April 7, 2009.